chris-sanders/chris-sanders.github.io/_posts/2018-05-05-block-device-in-containers.md

 layout: post
 title:  "Installing ceph-osd in a container"
 subtitle: "Thinking inside the box"
-date:   2018-05-04 20:00:00 +0000
+date:   2018-05-11 20:00:00 +0000
 share-img: "/img/lxd_logo.png"
 image: "/img/lxd_logo.png"
 tags: [ceph, lxd, homelab]
 ---

 Containers are a great tool for delivering and operating software.
-There are some situations that prove difficult to run in containers like applications which require access to block devices.
+There are some situations that prove difficult to run in containers including applications which require access to block devices.
 LXD provides a way to mount block devices into a container enabling applications like ceph-osd to run inside a LXD container.
 This post will describe how I'm using LXD to containerize